About Vurie Adventures

 I cycled from town to town, ambling my way along the banks of the Rhine, through cool forests and pleasant countryside almost exclusively on traffic free cycle paths.
 Bliss – just how cycling should be!

 Prior to that trip I’d been a reasonably regular cyclist, using a bike to access mountains for walks and fell runs or cycling for cycling’s sake.
-But it was only afterwards that I realised cycling had so much more to offer the discerning traveler.
+But it was only afterwards that I realised cycling had so much more to offer the discerning traveller.
 And ever since the idea of setting up a company to run cycle tours has lingered in the back of my mind, and now, having amassed considerable experience riding the trails of Scotland and other parts of Europe that idea is now a reality.

 What do we do?